 Whether you’re passionate about sports, an art lover, a nature enthusiast, a history buff, a foodie, or just looking to relax on a beach, the possibilities for your Japan journey are endless.

-National parks and protected ecological zones house a range of distinctive wildlife and geographical points of interest from Akan-Mashu National Park in the wilds of Hokkaido, to the UNESCO World Heritage accredited Ogasawara Islands located 1,000 kilometers south of Tokyo in the Pacific Ocean.
+Heading further south, you will reach the subtropics of Okinawa and its outlying islands.
+National parks and protected ecological zones house a range of distinctive wildlife and geographical points of interest.
+From Akan-Mashu National Park in the wilds of Hokkaido to the UNESCO World Heritage- Ogasawara Islands, located 622 miles south of Tokyo in the Pacific Ocean.

-Many islands are uninhabited and nature is beginning to take some of them back in dramatic fashion—visit Tomogashima Island and its abandoned and now overgrown red-brick military buildings.
+Many islands are uninhabited, and nature is beginning to take some of them back in dramatic fashion—visit Tomogashima Island and its abandoned and now overgrown red-brick military buildings.

-Weather through the seasons
+Whether through the seasons